- Education and Science»

-VIKING - 41: GRIMNIR FORESEES A KING'S DOWNFALL - The Gotar Gain A New King
+VIKING - 41: GRIMNIR FORESEES A KING'S DOWNFALL, And The Gotar Gain An Able Young King

 "A king's son should be thoughtful, thorough-going, witness all yet say nothing, be brave in the shieldwall.
 A man should be happy and well tempered to his dying day".

 A king of the Gotar*, Hraudung had two sons...

 "Be seated, take a drink from the ale-wife and sit still as I tell you a tale that will send shivers down your backs and make you think about the lives you lead!
 Be still at the back there and listen, you might learn something that will profit you one day!
 Drink, but do not drink so as you will not gain from hearing me - right, then I shall begin..."

 "A king of the Gotar, Hraudung had two sons named Agnar and Geirrod.
 When Agnar was ten summers old and Geirrod eight these two brothers gathered together rods, nets, bait and other fishing gear and rowed out to see if they could catch something worthwhile netting.

 The wind blew up a storm and their boat was caught in the grip of the wind.
 They were driven far out to sea beyond sight of land.
 Shadows grew long, the light failed and in the darkness their boat was thrown about, pitched and yawed.
 Finally they saw they were close to skerries and somehow reached the foreshore before their boat was broken apart on jagged rocks.
 They stood soaked and bedraggled in the shallows with a wind howling and waves crashing around their feet.
 Agnar and Geirrod had no knowledge of their whereabouts and set out inland to find shelter.